Father · Son · Holy Spirit

 He Calls You by Name

 "I have called you friends, for everything I learned from my Father I have made known to you" (John 15:15).
-Jesus elevated the disciples from servants to friends — the difference being transparency and intimacy.
+Jesus elevated His disciples from servants to friends — the difference being transparency and intimacy.
 He shares His heart with His friends.
-The resurrection appearance to Mary (John 20:16) — He simply says her name, "Mary," and she recognizes Him.
+The resurrection appearance to Mary: He simply says her name, "Mary," and she recognizes Him.
 He knows your name.

 John 15:15 · John 10:3 · John 20:16